 Not everyone is allowed to deduct the interest on their student loans

 Even if your income otherwise qualifies, your student loan may not qualify.
 Only loans taken out as part of an eligible student loan program will qualify.
 This comes into play if you borrowed money from a bank and it was classified as a personal loan.

 There is a limit to the interest deduction

 Each year you are limited to deducting $2,500 in student loan interest.
-While that may seem like a lot, if you are paying over $208 per month in interest will add up to the $2,5000 maximum deduction.
+While that may seem like a lot, spending just $208.33 per month in interest will add up to the $2,5000 maximum deduction.
 If you spend more on interest each month, the extra portion of your interest payments will not be tax-deductible.
-Depending upon your total loan balance and your interest rate, only a small portion of your payment may be tax-deductible.
+For some borrowers, this means only a small portion of payments are tax-deductible.

 The biggest reason to ignore the deduction

 Even if you do qualify and can deduct all of your interest, just paying the minimum on your student loans is a bad idea.
 This is because the interest deduction savings on your taxes doesn’t amount to much money.

 The thing to keep in mind is that the interest rate deduction is only a deduction… not a tax credit.
 If you made $50,000 last year and took the full $2,500 deduction, it would result in a tax savings of just $550.
 While saving $550 each tax season is a good thing, it still means that you spend nearly $2,000 on interest that you will never get back.
 If you make less money, the marginal benefit of the deduction is further reduced.